bmh1cker/FBLOP/README.md

-# this project will be stopped for some time to come.
+# This project will be stopped for some time to come.

 ```
                                           _     _